eho-tacc/vdr_frictionless_prototypes/vdr_migration/notes/20210113_report_out.md

 ### Frictionless

 As far as I am aware, the fields in a Frictionless [Table Schema](https://specs.frictionlessdata.io/table-schema/) must **exactly** match the fields in the tabular data it describes.
-Adding or removing a single field in the tabular data, even if `schema/fields/constraints/required` is `false` fails schema validation.
+Adding or removing a single field in the tabular data, even if `schema/fields/constraints/required` is `false` for that field, fails schema validation.

 ### SD2E Versioned Datasets (VDS)